tekiplanet/tekiplanet-app-upgrade/hustle-system-checklist.md

 - [x] **`ApplicationsTab.tsx`**: For business owners to view and manage GRIT applications with professional profiles, stats, and approval/rejection functionality.
 - [x] **`GritApplications.tsx`**: Dedicated page for viewing all applications with pagination, search, filtering, and detailed professional information.
 - [x] **`ProfessionalDetails.tsx`**: Comprehensive professional details page for viewing complete applicant information, reviews, and application management.
+- [x] **`MyApplications.tsx`**: For professionals to view and manage their own GRIT applications with status tracking, withdrawal functionality, search, filtering, and pagination.
 - [x] **Navigation Fix**: Fixed professional details navigation issue by replacing `window.location.href` with React Router's `navigate` function in ApplicationsTab and GritApplications components, and reordered routes to prevent conflicts.
+- [x] **Professional Chat Access**: Added "Open Chat" button to `GritDetails.tsx` when professional is assigned to GRIT, allowing direct access to chat functionality.
+- [x] **View Applications Navigation**: Updated "View Applications" buttons in `BusinessGritDetails.tsx` to navigate to dedicated applications page instead of applications tab.
+- [x] **MyApplications Backend Fix**: Added missing `/api/grit-applications` endpoint and controller methods for professionals to view and withdraw their applications.
+- [x] **MyApplications Enhanced Features**: Added pagination, search by GRIT title, status filtering, and improved design with better UX and mobile responsiveness.
 - [ ] **`GritNegotiationDialog.tsx`**: For modifying terms.
 - [ ] **`EscrowStatusCard.tsx`**: To visualize payment stages.
 - [ ] **`GritDisputeDialog.tsx`**: For raising and managing disputes.